atmoos/cv/README.md

 - 29\.
 June 1984
 - I speak German and English fluently
   - with Swiss & British citizenship
-- Speaker at Basel One 2022
+- Speaker at Basel One 2022 on software quality

 ## Projects

-Mostly, I've worked on project revolving around the *.Net stack* and *git* repos.
+Mostly, I've worked on projects revolving around the *.Net stack* and *git* repos.
 However, I am very comfortable switching technologies and/or stack, for instance to *python*.
 Also, I enjoy working for a broad variety of target environments and architectures, be those

 - Plugin development as dynamically loadable libraries, for
   - *WPF* desktop engineering apps